Rubin 'Hurricane' Carter, U.S. boxer famous in folk song, dies at 76

 In his 1974 autobiography titled "The Sixteenth Round", Carter writes of his younger years: "The kindest thing I have to say about my childhood is that I survived it."

-In 1961, he channeled his energies into boxing, turning pro and earning a 1964 title match against world champion Joey Giardello, which Carter lost in a unanimous decision.
+In 1961, he channelled his energies into boxing, turning pro and earning a 1964 title match against world champion Joey Giardello, which Carter lost in a unanimous decision.

 His career was already in decline in 1966, when he was arrested and charged in a June triple murder in Paterson, New Jersey.
 He was convicted for the shootings along with Artis, a hitch-hiker he had picked up on the night of the murders.